A Guide to Understanding Thread Plug Gauges

 A thread plug gauge is a tool used to measure the diameter of a thread.
 It is usually used to measure the diameter of a bolt head or the inside diameter of an irrigation pipe.
 The gauge may also be called a threader or tap handle.

 A thread plug gauge has two parts that are separated by a flange.
-The upper part contains an internal thread gauge, usually brass, steel or aluminium.
+The upper part contains an internal thread gauge, usually brass, steel, or aluminum.
 A threaded piece fits into this portion and measures the outside diameter of whatever it is being used on.

 The lower part houses a tap handle, designed to fit over the end of the threaded piece so that it can be screwed into place with ease.
 This handle contains an internal thread plug that fits into the upper section and measures its inside diameter.